Maxdgf/System-stat-utility/README.md

-# System stat utility
+# System stat
-An easy and helpful util, that helps you get varios data about your system.
+An easy and helpful CLI utility based on clap rs, that helps get varios data about system.

+## 📦Used crates

+* sysinfo
+* crossterm
+* clap